Contact Us for a Free Consultation (213) 542-0979

 Another angle that can be used in some cases is, instead of terminating the probation early, which is not always that easy, if you're convicted of a felony, what you can do is try to get it reduced to a misdemeanor if it's the right type of charge.
 This is described under California Penal Code 17b.

-If you get that thing reduced to a misdemeanor, you'd still be on summary probation, but that's just a misdemeanor probation – no big deal.
-So, that's another option instead of trying to go for the whole ball of wax and get the probation terminated early which is not early in LA County.
+If you get that thing reduced to a misdemeanor, you'd still be on summary probation, but that's just misdemeanor probation – no big deal.
+So, that's another option instead of trying to go for the whole ball of wax and get the probation terminated early, which is not early in LA County.
 You can try to get it reduced to a misdemeanor, assuming your charge is a wobbler.

-So, that's one of the key things you have to realize – that the judge has the power and it's up to your criminal defense attorney to convince the judge to terminate your probation early.
+So, that's one of the key things you have to realize – that the judge has the power, and it's up to your criminal defense attorney to convince the judge to terminate your probation early.

 About the Author